jnakkash/web-scraper/README.md

 - 🧠 **Metadata Extraction**: Collect titles, descriptions, keywords and other metadata
 - 🔗 **Link Discovery**: Identify and follow links within the same domain
 - 📦 **Data Export**: Download scraped content in JSON, Text, or Markdown formats
+- 🖼️ **Image Download**: Automatically download and save all images found on scraped pages
+- 📄 **File Download**: Download PDFs, documents, and other files for complete datasets
+- 🗂️ **Organized Storage**: Files are saved in a structured directory by category and domain

 ## Technologies Used